2teez/wc/README.md

 ##  Caveat
 1. While this rust program might not have been throughly tested like `wc` from the *nix OSes.
 It makes avaliable `wc` provision on all OS that uses `@rust-lang`.

 2. The flags were "hand-picked" i.e manually parsed, instead of using crate like `clap` or `structopt` and the rest.
 This is because the flag to be used are very little, why kill an ant with an harmer or why kill at all :)!
-This may change later without affect the function of the program.
+This may change later without affecting the functionality of the program.

+##  Not Included
+The number of lines and other counts are displayed when the file or files are used on the `wc` program without any flag.
+So the flag `-l or line` is not included.
+The total sum of all the counts are also not included just to make this `wc` different.
+These are trival display counters that might not "really" be needed.